Stellarium/stellarium/skycultures/chinese_xianglin/description.md

 ##### Official of Religious Ceremonies

-*Official of Religious Ceremonies* (Chinese: 宗人, Pinyin: Zōng Rén) consists of 4 stars east of the *Director of the Imperial Clan*.
+*Official of Religious Ceremonies* (Chinese: 宗人, Pinyin: Zōng Rén) consists of 4 stars east of the *Official for the Royal Clan*.

 ##### Patriarchal Clan Stars

-*Patriarchal Clan Stars* (Chinese: 宗星, Pinyin: Zōng Xīng) consists of 2 stars north of the *Clan Members*, east of the *Watchman*.
+*Patriarchal Clan Stars* (Chinese: 宗星, Pinyin: Zōng Xīng) consists of 2 stars north of the *Official of Religious Ceremonies*, east of the *Astrologer*.

 ##### Municipal Office